-The inspiration behind these sriracha pickled eggs comes from a few sources, the foremost being The Press Room, a dark and somewhat depressing, yet charming music venue/bar in downtown Portsmouth, NH.
-Typically a murky 2 gallon glass jug containing a mystery specimen that has been sitting on the bar-top for an unknown duration of time would cause me public health anxiety.
-For some reason, probably the 3 martinis and the company, I figured it would be a good life choice to sample one of their notorious pickled eggs.
+The inspiration behind these Sriracha pickled eggs comes from a few sources, the foremost being The Press Room, a dark and somewhat depressing, yet charming music venue/bar in downtown Portsmouth, NH.
+Typically a murky two gallon glass jug containing a mystery specimen that has been sitting on the bar-top for an unknown duration of time would cause me public health anxiety… But, for some reason, probably the 3 martinis and the company, I figured it would be a good life choice to sample one of their notorious pickled eggs.
 WOW!
 The vinegar plus spice was absolutely delectable.
 For my small batch of pickled eggs I loosely followed the direction of a forum post that I came across on spicy pickled eggs.
-My quart sized batch is currently siting in the refrigerator soaking up all the spicy vinegar’y goodness of sriracha brine.
+My quart sized batch is currently siting in the refrigerator soaking up all the spicy vinegar’y goodness of Sriracha brine.
 If I can manage to hold off on devouring them and can sacrifice the fridge space (it’s getting a little ridiculous in there), I’ll probably let these eggs sit for another couple weeks before consuming.

 Crazy about pickled eggs?
 Check out my other recipes!